-Dadaism – An art movement formed during the first World War in reaction to the horrors and folly of the war, in which the work produced is often satirical and nonsensical
+Dadaism – An art movement formed during the first World War in reaction to the horrors and folly of the war, in which the work is often satirical and nonsensical

 To remember the meaning of Dadaism, use the following mnemonic:

 She said "Da da" (Dadaism), which made me laugh and made no sense because I am her grandmother.

 Duchamp's "Fountain" in which he purchased a urinal from a sanitaryware supplier and signed it "R. Mutt 1917" and submitted it as an artwork.
 Unfortunately the original has been lost.

 Max Ernst's "Celebes" (1921) is a giant mechanical elephant with a corn bin and mannequin.